1995–96 Texas Longhorns men's basketball team

 The 1995–96 Texas Longhorns men's basketball team represented The University of Texas at Austin in intercollegiate basketball competition during the 1995–96 season.
-The Longhorns were led by fourth-year head coach Tom Penders.
+The Longhorns were led by eighth-year head coach Tom Penders.
 The team finished the season with a 21–10 overall record and finished third in Southwest Conference regular season play with a 10–4 conference record.
 Texas advanced to the NCAA tournament, defeating No. 7 seed Michigan in the opening round before falling to No. 2 seed Wake Forest in the second round.